nvda-es/devguides_translation/original_docs/MakingAnOfficialRelease.md

 ## Beta release (pre-release)
 * Decide which commit to start the beta from.
+  - This will be the branch off point for the new release.
+Prior to this (but after the previous "final" release) master can be merged into beta at any point.
+After the branch of point master will move on and PR's required in this release should target the beta branch.
   - Generally master should be healthy (all checks passing and no known regressions).
   - In the past, the commit chosen should ensure that the most recent (significant) change should have had at least one week of alpha testing.
 This restriction has been relaxed somewhat to speed up the beta process.
 Lead developers should use their discretion to choose an appropriate branching point.
 If necessary, changes can be reverted or new changes added to the beta to address issues.
 * Create a branch from this commit, create a PR from this branch targeting beta